Virus claims Black morticians, leaving holes in communities

 At least 95,000 Black Americans have died of COVID, according to an AP analysis of data from the National Center for Health Statistics, perishing at the highest rate of any racial group in the U.S.

-In one of those conversations, early this year, a restaurant manager confided to Dillon that he’d lost three family members to COVID in a matter of weeks.
-The mortician extended his condolences, reassuring the man that, contrary to what some people said, the pandemic was very real.
-Those words proved prescient.

-A few weeks later, a funeral home employee tested positive, followed soon after by both of the Dillons.
+In Mississippi, funeral director Luzern “Sonny” Dillon tested positive for COVID early this year.

-“Just in case I don’t make it out of here, this is what I want you all to do,” Sonny Dillon told his wife from a hospital bed in March.
+“Just in case I don’t make it out of here, this is what I want you all to do,” he told his wife, Georgia, from a hospital bed in March.
 He died weeks later at 72.

 Dillon’s civic role fit a pattern common in many African American communities, where morticians have long been prominent, said Suzanne E. Smith, a professor at George Mason University who authored a book about the Black funeral business.